relai/vertx-starters/todoapi/README.md

     "includes": "io.vertx~mod-mongo-persistor~2.1.0"

 In our example, this is purely a deployment dependency.
-Loose coupling thanks to the event bus allow us to avoid compile dependency.
+Loose coupling thanks to the event bus eliminates compile-time dependency.
 As a result, this dependency is not needed to be declared in pom.

 The code can be further refactored to centralize the version control inside `pom`.
-This can be achieved by Maven resource filtering as follows:
+This can be achieved by [Maven resource filtering](http://maven.apache.org/plugins/maven-resources-plugin/examples/filter.html) as follows:

     "includes": "io.vertx~mod-mongo-persistor~${mod.mongopersistor.version}"